MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ## Interactive login

 To sign in interactively, use the [az login](/cli/azure/reference-index#az-login) command.
-Beginning with Azure CLI version [2.61.0](./release-notes-azure-cli.md#may-21-2024), Windows systems use Web Account Manager (WAM), and Linux and macOS systems use browser-based login by default.
+Beginning with Azure CLI version [2.61.0](./release-notes-azure-cli.md#may-21-2024), Azure CLI uses Web Account Manager (WAM) on Windows, and a browser-based login on Linux and macOS by default.

 ```azurecli-interactive
 az login